explosion/weasel/README.md

 - The `SPACY_CONFIG_OVERRIDES` environment variable is no longer checked.
   You can set configuration overrides using `WEASEL_CONFIG_OVERRIDES`.
 - Support for the `spacy_version` configuration key has been dropped.
+- Support for the `check_requirements` configuration key has been dropped.
 - Support for `SPACY_PROJECT_USE_GIT_VERSION` environment variable has been dropped.
 - Error codes are now Weasel-specific, and do not follow spaCy error codes.